 AOS recognizes three classes of special membership as described in Article I of the Bylaws:

-The Committee on Nomination of Fellows and Elective Members encourages any AOS member to nominate new Fellows and Elective Members.
-AOS welcomes nominations in order to recognize individuals for their diverse contributions to ornithology and to the society.
-Nominations of qualified individuals from under-represented groups are strongly encouraged.
+The Committee on Nomination of Fellows and Elective Members encourages any AOS member to suggest names for consideration as new Fellows and Elective Members.
+The AOS welcomes suggested nominations (including self-nominations) in order to recognize individuals for their diverse contributions to ornithology and to the Society.
+Recommendations of qualified individuals from under-represented groups are strongly encouraged.

 The Committee on Nomination of Honorary Fellows is responsible for developing the slate of candidates for Honorary Fellows when openings are available.
 Only committee members and current AOS Fellows may submit nominations for Honorary Fellows.

 Elective Members shall be chosen for significant contributions to ornithology and/or service to the Society.
 Elective Members at the time of their election shall be Members in good standing.

 Nominations for Elective Members are currently open.
 Nominations can be made through the AOS Member Portal.
 Nominations are due by 15 December 2023.

 Fellows are nominated based on their exceptional and sustained contributions to ornithology and/or service to the AOS.
 At the time of their election, Fellows must be Honorary Fellows or Elective Members in good standing.

 Nominations for Fellows are currently currently open.
 Nominations can be made through the AOS Member Portal.
 Nominations are due by 15 December 2023.

 Submitting a Nomination for Fellow or Elective Member